darrentukc/project_3/readme.md

 ##### Future Improvements

-- Sentiment analysis could be done on the reults of the model, allowing MIB to have an idea of the general sesntiment of people and plan for their policies.
+- Sentiment analysis could be done on the results of the model, allowing MIB to have an idea of the general sentiments of people and plan for their policies.
 - Process information from text in image and transcript of videos could be added to the data to train a better model, as most of the data lost was through images and videos.